2.30 CONSTRUCTION PERIOD

 Immediately after completion and acceptance of a contract, the project engineer will prepare and sign Form 830435 (435).
 Form 830435 shall be processed when all work is satisfactorily completed on all projects on the contract (only one Form 830435 per contract, rather than one per project).
 For multi‑project contracts, list all "PROJECT NOS.
 AND ACCOUNTING ID NOS." included in the contract.

-Form 830435 shall be completed and forwarded to the District Construction Engineer within one week of "field" completion and acceptance of the contract.
+Form 830435 shall be completed and signed by the project engineer within one week of "field" completion and acceptance of the contract.
 In essence, this means construction work is complete and the contractor does not need to come back.
-However, processing Form 830435 should NOT be held up waiting for finalization of paperwork, including material certifications and/or "Change Orders."
+However, processing Form 830435 should NOT be held up waiting for finalization of paperwork, including material certifications and/or "contract modifications."

 Preparing a "Statement of Completion and Final Acceptance of Work" (Form 830435) is self-explanatory.
 All applicable blanks are to be completed.